Smart Home Zigbee Support

 - If you support support the Works with All Hubs (WWAHu) cluster, you must test your Works with All Hubs cluster.

-Important: Beginning in December 2020, for a Zigbee device to obtain the Works with Alexa certification, it must also support the Works with All Hubs (WWAHu) cluster.Note: Works with Alexa honors certification test results for the WWAHu cluster performed by Element Materials Technology.
+Important: Beginning in December 2020, for a Zigbee device to obtain the Works with Alexa certification, it must also support the Works with All Hubs (WWAHu) cluster.Note: WWA honors certification test results for the WWAHu cluster performed by Element Materials Technology.
 All additional test cases still apply.

-After you have thoroughly tested your device with Echo Plus, you can submit your device for certification.
-For more information, see the Works with Alexa Certification Workflow.
+After you have thoroughly tested your device with Echo Plus, you can submit your device for WWA certification.
+For details, see the Apply for Works with Alexa Certification.

 Test Your Zigbee integration

 After you have implemented the Zigbee protocol on your smart home device, you should test it thoroughly with an Echo Plus device.
 Verify that Alexa can discover your device, and that you can interact with it by using the standard utterances for your device type.
-For sample utterances, see the Amazon customer guidance and the documentation for the Alexa APIs that your skill implements.
+For sample utterances, see the Amazon customer guidance and the documentation for each interface that your skill implements.

 There is a complete list of WWA test cases available in the Alexa Certification Console.